 Professor Mohaddeseh Mousavi Nezhad

-Dr Mousavi Nezhad is an Associate Professor in Computational Mechanics and Data Science in the School of Engineering of the University of Warwick.
+Dr Mousavi Nezhad is an Associate Professor in Computational Mechanics and Data Science in the School of Engineering of University of Warwick.
 She received her PhD from the University of Exeter in 2010.
 Her doctoral research project was on stochastic modelling of transport process in heterogeneous porous media.
 After her PhD, she joined the computational mechanics group in the University of Glasgow as an associate research fellow for a project funded by EDF Energy.
 She is Vice Chair of the Groundwater Hydraulics and Management Committee of International Association for Hydro-Environment Engineering and Research (IAHR) and Associate Editor of the Journal of Hydrology.
 Professor Mousavi Nezhad leads PMPM research group.
 Her research focuses on modelling flow and transport in heterogeneous deformable porous materials.